vladyc1234/Proiect_Python_Selenium_VideoPlayer/README.md

 - pip install moviepy - installed colorama-0.4.5 decorator-4.4.2 imageio-2.19.5 imageio_ffmpeg-0.4.7 moviepy-1.0.3 proglog-0.1.10 tqdm-4.64.0

+- pre-installed libraries from PyCharm - time, logging, urllib

 # Script Errors and Solutions:

 - ERROR - selenium.common.exceptions.WebDriverException: Message: 'chromedriver' executable needs to be in PATH.
   SOLUTION - pip install webdriver-manager - installed python-dotenv-0.20.0 webdriver-manager-3.8.1

+- ERROR - couldn't run the video and record functions at the same time SOLUTION - I used processes to run them in parallel

+- ERROR - my video was getting corrupted by the record function when used in a process SOLUTION - I used a multiprocess variable manager in order to save my video frames in that variable and then send them in the main section after the process finished in order to transform them in video form

+- ERROR - my webpage was loading too slow and my webdriver couldn't select the specified elements SOLUTION - I used driver.implicitly_wait() to let the page load first

 # How to use:

 1. Have a functional mic plugged in

-2. Open the Sounds menu: enable stereo mix in recording section and disable speakers in playback section
+2. Open the Sounds menu: enable only your mic in the recording section and only your screen speakers in the playback section

 3. Open your PyCharm, download the necessary libraries and copy the script